MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 20 :

+We took 3 courses : Calulus and Statistics (3-day course), Data Mining (2-day course) and Power BI (2-day course).
+It was an interesting week.
+I was impressed by the capabilities of the Power BI tool.
+I'm still not sure whether I want to work as a BI developer or a full stack developer.

 # Week 19 : A good week finally!

 We took a course in SQL Admin and another one in Business Intelligence.
 Both were very good.
 I liked them.